 In 2023 alone, nearly half of SMBs experienced at least one cybersecurity incident, and 26% experienced more than one.

-Given the prevalence of cyber threats, protecting sensitive data is of the utmost concern, and you should have strict security measures in place to lower your risk level.
+Given the prevalence of cyber threats and shadow IT, protecting sensitive data is of the utmost concern, and you should have strict security measures in place to lower your risk level.

 Drastically Simplify IT Offboarding with allwhere